ecost95/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-GW Data Analysis Bootcamp - Performing analysis on Kickstarter to uncover trends
+GW Data Analysis Bootcamp - This project will perform analysis on Kickstarter data to uncover trends